THE IMPORTANCE OF RETENTION

 At work, do my opinions seem to count?

-Does the mission/purpose of my company make me feel my job is important?
+Does the mission/purpose of my company make me feel my

 Are my coworkers committed to doing quality work?